Additivity of derived limits in the Cohen model: systems

 and

-both coincide in dimension $0$ with $F$ and (using the hypothesis for the second), map injective objects to $0$ in all positive dimensions.
-Therefore, they coincide and are the derived limits of $F$, yielding the desired isomorphism. \end{proof}
+both coincide in dimension $0$ with $F$ and (using the hypothesis for the second), map injective objects to $0$ in dimensions $n\leq s$.
+Therefore, they coincide and are the derived limits of $F$ in dimensions at most $s$ by Fact \ref{limn_char}.